Long-term effects of alcohol: Russia

 As of 2014, male life expectancy was lower in Russia than other countries.
 For example, at 2005 mortality rates, only 7% of UK men but 37% of Russian men would die before the age of 55 years.
 A study by Zaridze et al. in 2009 found that "excessive alcohol consumption in Russia, particularly by men, has in recent years caused more than half of all the deaths at ages 15–54 years."
 The study used 43,802 deaths linked to alcohol or tobacco but only 5475 other deaths as controls.
 Further studies have confirmed that heavy drinking and smoking are the main cause of high death rates in Russia as of 2014.
 The high consumption of vodka in the context of binge drinking is a significant factor.
 For smokers aged 35-54, the 20-year risk of death was 35% for men who had reported drinking three or more bottles of vodka a week and 16% for men who had reported consuming less than one bottle a week.

 South Asia

-The landmark INTERHEART Study has revealed that alcohol consumption in South Asians was not protective against CAD in sharp contrast to other populations who benefit from it.
+The landmark INTERHEART Study has revealed that alcohol consumption in South Asians was not protective against Acute Myocardial Infarction (AMI).